-We will need to obtain substantial additional financing to complete the development and any commercialization of our product candidates, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our commercialization efforts, product development or other operations.
+\We will need to obtain substantial additional financing to complete the development and any commercialization of our product candidates, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our commercialization efforts, product development or other operations.

 Since our inception, we have used substantial amounts of cash to fund our operations and expect our expenses to increase substantially in the foreseeable future.
-Developing our product candidates and conducting clinical trials for the treatment of cancer and other diseases requires substantial amounts of capital.
+Developing our product candidates and conducting clinical trials for the treatment of cancer, virally infectious diseases, and other diseases requires substantial amounts of capital.
 We will also require a significant additional amount of capital to commercialize any approved products.

-As of September 30, 2018, we had cash and cash equivalents of \$15.3 million and marketable debt securities of \$80.6 million.
-We are using and expect to continue to use the net proceeds from our initial public offering, or IPO, and the concurrent private placement to fund expenses in connection with our ongoing and any future clinical trials, our planned manufacturing facility and processes and the hiring of additional personnel, and for other research and development activities, working capital and general corporate purposes, including our share repurchase program.
-We believe that such proceeds, together with our existing cash and cash equivalents, will be sufficient to fund our operations for at least the next 12 months.
+As of March 31, 2019, we had cash and cash equivalents of \$22.3 million and marketable debt securities of \$80.5 million.
+We are using and expect to continue to use our existing cash and cash equivalents and marketable debt securities to fund expenses in connection with our ongoing and any future clinical trials, our manufacturing facilities and processes and the hiring of additional personnel, and for other research and development activities, working capital and general corporate purposes, including our share repurchase program.
+We believe that our existing cash, cash equivalents, and investments in marketable debt securities will be sufficient to fund our operations for at least the next 12 months following the issuance date of the financial statements.
 Our estimate as to how long we expect our existing cash and cash equivalents to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could deplete our available capital resources sooner than we currently expect.
 In addition, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may require additional capital for the further development and any commercialization of our product candidates and may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.